RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 {:toc}

-# Motivation ( for server to switch connections design )
+# Motivation (for server to switch connections design)
- - L2 network is growing and soon it will reach it's limits.We need to start adding new servers in "L3" mode to avoid broadcasts and long ARP tables, but we would like to keep current features:
+ - L2 network is growing and soon it will reach its limits.
+We need to start adding new servers in "L3" mode to avoid broadcasts and long ARP tables, but we would like to keep current features:
-   - servers needs to be connected in redundant manner ( one server to at least two switches ) and if possible we would like to speed up fallback time
+   - servers need to be connected in redundant manner (one server to at least two switches), and - if possible - we would like to speed up fallback time
-   - we would like to keep clean network separation between bare-metal servers on network devices in L3 the same as we had VLANs/VXLANs in L2
+   - we would like to keep clean network separation between bare-metal servers on network devices in L3, the same as we had using VLANs/VXLANs in L2
  - "Server IP address" in L3 network should work the same as server IP address in old L2 network: server IP addres as endpoint for the connections to the deployed app
- - we would like to switch [NOS](https://en.wikipedia.org/wiki/Network_operating_system) to more open and commonly used but with less fatures: switch to SONIC
+ - we would like to switch [NOS](https://en.wikipedia.org/wiki/Network_operating_system) to more open and commonly used, but with less fatures: switch to SONIC

 # Considerations

-For typical server deployment, during the network configuration, there is assigning server IP and adding default gateway task.
+For typical server deployment, during the network configuration, there is an assigning server IP and adding default gateway task.
 It could be done automatically via DHCP protocol or statically via server network configuration.
 The task is not as easy, when connecting multiple server interfaces to multiple routers (switches) in L3.
 Configuration will usually require: